Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 matches with fourth grammar rule, p_microop_3.
-Whenever it sees a statement containing a microop that consists of microop ID(mnemonic) and PARAMS(parameters of microop), it generates Microop instance with mnemonic and params field.
+Whenever it sees a statement containing a microop that consists of microop ID(mnemonic) and PARAMS(parameters of microop), it generates Microop instance and assigns parsed mnemonic and params to corresponding fields of the Microop object.

 ## The handle_statement: registering found microops as class object
-Now we can understand how the macroop GEM5 def block can be translated into microops.
+Now we can understand how the GEM5 parses def block (defining macroop) and translate its statements to the microop objects.
 However, this is not the end of the parsing macroop.
 Let's go back to the parse function.

 ```python
 359     for statement in t[4].statements:
 360         handle_statement(t.parser, curop, statement)
 ```

 As shown in the line 359-360 of the parse function, it iterates every statement(microop) discovered in the previous parsing, and invokes handle_statement function.
-Note that this function requires curop variable, macroop class reference, retrieved from its mnemonic.
+Note that this function requires curop variable (X86Macroop object representing current macroop), and statements (representing microops consisting of one X86Macroop).

 ```python
 126 def handle_statement(parser, container, statement):